ondrabimka/FINANCIAL_KG_DS/README.md

 # FINANCIAL_KG_DS

 Welcome to the FINANCIAL_KG_DS repository.
-This project focuses on creating and managing a financial knowledge graph and data science workflows.
+This project is an data science extension to https://github.com/ondrabimka/FINANCIAL_KG.

 ## Table of Contents
 - [Introduction](#introduction)